 Crew would also ensure that bonded store goods, for duty free sales were on board and accounted for.
 The bar stock was also checked.
 Depending on the length of the flight and what the availability at the down route destination was.
 So, for example, up to 72 half bottles of whisky would be carried and usually 36 miniatures.
 Other spirits would be carried as well as cigarettes and perfumes, including six bottles of Chanel Number 5.

 Different Tour Operators would select different menus and this would often lead to a certain amount of gripes from passengers.
 For example, Lunn Poly insisted on a cold selection on Comets, comprising Three slices of meat, one each of Liver Sausage, Virginia Ham and Pork.
-A Potato ad sweetcorn salad with roll and butter.
-Following on would be pineapple ring, pear half and 3 pitted cherries.
+A Potato and sweetcorn salad with roll and butter.
+Followed by a pineapple ring, pear half and 3 pitted cherries.
 Finally 1 processed cheese portion and one packet of crackers.
 Those on shorter flights would be offered a pork pie, cheese and biscuits and a mini lemon sponge!
 Thomas Cook however ordered hot meals, breakfasts included; 2 rashers of grilled bacon, sausage, mushrooms and croque potatoes.
 BAC 1-11 passengers had a continental breakfast with Ryveta Biscuits!
 Lunch on a 1-11 would see silver side of beef and pork luncheon meat with a salad

 Dan-Air's Comet Tray Layout